spring-guides/gs-scheduling-tasks/README.md

 Run the service
 -------------------
-Run your service at the command line:
+If you are using Gradle, you can run your service at the command line this way:

 ```sh
 $ ./gradlew clean build && java -jar build/libs/gs-scheduling-tasks-0.1.0.jar
 ```

+> **Note:** If you are using Maven, you can run your service by typing `mvn clean package && java -jar target/gs-scheduling-tasks-0.1.0.jar`.

 Logging output is displayed.
 You should see your scheduled task fire every 5 seconds: